 The PSCI publishes Materiality Assessment of the Pharma Supply Chain

-In the latest instalment of the PSCI blog on CPHI Online, The PSCI introduces the 2024 PSCI Supply Chain Materiality Assessment, the first public materialty assessment of the pharmaceutical supply chain they have worked on.
+In the latest installment of the PSCI blog on CPHI Online, The PSCI introduces the 2024 PSCI Supply Chain Materiality Assessment, the first public materialty assessment of the pharmaceutical supply chain they have worked on.

 The 2024 PSCI Supply Chain Materiality Assessment focused on supply chains for the Pharmaceutical and Healthcare industries, taking into account the views of its own members, as well as a range of sources from outside the PSCI.